You just need two ingredients and 10 minutes to make this decadent chocolate sauce. It’s perfect for serving on top of ice cream!

 Add sprinkles and other toppings, and you have yourself a sundae.

-This recipe for Homemade Hot Fudge takes just 10 minutes, and the end result will have you making sundaes on repeat all year long.
+This recipe for Homemade Hot Fudge Sauce takes just 10 minutes, and the end result will have you making sundaes on repeat all year long.

-Ingredients for hot fudge
+Ingredients for hot fudge sauce

 - You’ll need heavy cream (also called heavy whipping cream or just whipping cream).